-This term was first coined by Warren Buffet in his 1996 Letter to the Shareholders:
+This term was first coined by Warren Buffett in his 1996 Letter to the Shareholders:

 Moreover, the size of your circle of competence is not important.
 Instead, what's important is knowing your circle's boundaries and trying your best to never cross these boundaries.
 Therefore, you should know what companies you're capable of understanding and which ones you cannot understand.